FileShadow/twio/README.md

 ```
 const username = Twio();
 const email = Twio('initial@value.com');
-const company = Twio('My Company', company => this.setState({company}));
+const name = Twio('John', name => this.setState({name}));
 const phone = Twio(phone => this.setState({phone}));
 ```

 After running the code above, username will have a new instance of a Twio object with an empty string value.
-Email will be a Twio object that is initialized with the value `initial@value.com`.
-Company will be initialized with `My Company` and an update handler will be fired every time an `onChange` event fires.
+Email will be a Twio object that is initialized with the value **initial@value.com**.
+Name will be initialized with **John** and an update handler will be fired every time an `onChange` event fires.
 Phone will be a Twio object that is initialized with an empty string and has an update handler for `onChange` events.

 You can also explicitly assign a value using the `.set()` method.
 Changing a value using `.set()` will also call the update handler.

 ```
-username.set('Bob');
+username.set('myuser');
 ```

 You can add an update handler to a Twio object by calling `.changes()`.
 Update handlers should be functions which accept one parameter, the Twio object.
 Update handlers will fire during `onChange` events, as well as Javascript calls to `.set()`